How to Make Bubble Hash Like a Pro

 There are usually two main micron ranges I collect:

-Option A: 45μ-159μ Full Spectrum: This is my preferred fraction of bubble to use for hash rosin.
+Option A: 45μ-159μ Full Spectrum: This is my preferred fraction of bubble to use for commercial hash rosin production.
 Captures the full profile, yields the most and only leaves you with three collection bags to wash.
 Waste is minimized and you only have to collect bubble from one bag, the 45μ.
+But you likely will not be winning any hash rosin competitions if leaving in the 45μ.

 Hash needs to be rinsed and flushed before collection.
 There are three main reasons for rinsing